magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-33106-magento-patch-rescheduled-product-changes-erased-after-cron-run.md

 bin/magento cron:run
 ```

 command is executed.
-This patch is available when the<a>Quality Patches Tool (QPT) tool</a>1.0.13 is installed.
+This patch is available when the<a>Quality Patches Tool (QPT)</a>1.0.13 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.2.

 ## Affected products and versions